There are many romantic things to do in Tuscany & Rome that you should not miss!

-If visiting Florence, go on a brunch like date at Mercato Centrale!
+If visiting Florence, go on a brunch-like date at Mercato Centrale!
 What a treat this place is.
-You can shop on the 1st floor then go up to the second floor and be immersed in so many food options.
+You can shop on the 1st floor then go up to the second floor and be immersed in many food options.
 I recommend you spend 2 hours there and just do taste testing and of course have some beer or wine.
 We had burgers, pasta and pizza!
 I wish we had room for dessert

 #6 Take a Night Stroll in Florence

 So one thing we love to do in Italy is to get lost, as every corner offers something new to see.
 But a night stroll also super romantic, especially at Ponte Vechhio.
 Just wander without any plans and take a nice stroll.

 When in Florence, I love to shop at Zara and H&M for cool finds.
 I find that shopping together abroad is a whole lot of fun.
 This time around, we also found this cool shoe store called SHOT, which had many name-brand sneakers at lower prices than in the US.

 Overall, romance and Tuscany just go together so this is a great area to rekindle your relationship or just to enjoy each other.
 What are your favorite romantic things to do in Italy?